Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "Kick me.
 Come on, you know I can take it."

-Kirk looked at her stupidly for a second, then mimed a human shrug---a complicated gesture given the construction of his shoulders---turned, and, with a glance to make sure she had braced herself kicked her as requested.
+Kirk looked at her stupidly for a second, then mimed a human shrug - a complicated gesture given the construction of his shoulders - turned, and, with a glance to make sure she had braced herself kicked her as requested.

 Allison made an "*oof!*" noise, staggered across the room and fell on her ass.
 "Christ, you kick *really* hard."